 During the period under review, all the Directors of the VCT were non-executive and served on each committee of the Board.
-The Chairman of the Audit Committee is David Hunter, Stuart Knight is the Chairman of the Remuneration Committee and Duncan is the Chairman of the Nomination Committees.
+The Chairman of the Audit Committee is Giles Clark and Matthew Evans is the Chairman of the Remuneration and Nomination Committees.
 The Audit Committee normally meets twice yearly, and the Remuneration and Nomination Committees meet as required.
 The Board has delegated a number of areas of responsibility to its committees and each committee has defined terms of reference and duties.